Fih, Lebanon

 Fih (فيع), also spelled Fiaa, is a Greek Orthodox Christian village situated in the Koura District of Lebanon.

 Etymology

 The name "Fih" is derived from an Aramaic root.
 Its meanings include "the place where the sheep bleat", "the abundance and exuberance", "the beautiful and charming" and "of wind and breeze".

 Demographics

 In 2014, Christians made up 93.76% of registered voters in Fih.
 87.32% of the voters were Greek Orthodox.

 The High Hill

 Since the Phoenician age the tradition was to choose high ground to build altars and temples.

 The tradition is referenced in the Bible: "For they also built them high places, and images, and groves, on every high hill, and under every green tree."

-Fih is one of the highest hill in El-Koura overlooking the coast and was one of the most important sacred hills in the region.
+Fih is one of the highest hills in El-Koura overlooking the coast and was one of the most important sacred hills in the region.
 Fih remains the center of the celebration of St. Simon, its patron saint.
 The shrine is surrounded by cemeteries.